swpng/edge-ai-suites/manufacturing-ai-suite/wind-turbine-anomaly-detection/docs/user-guide/how-to-configure-alerts.md

 ## Publishing MQTT Alerts

-### MQTT Configuration in Time Series Analytics Microservice
+### Configuration

-To enable MQTT alerts, add the following configuration to `kapacitor_devmode.conf`:
+To enable MQTT alerts, add the following configuration to `kapacitor_devmode.conf`, by default it is added to this conf file in Time Series Analytics
+Microservice.

 ```bash
 [[mqtt]]